couchbaselabs/ansible-couchbase-exporter/README.md

 ## License

-This project is licensed under Apache 2.0.
+This project is provided as is with no support and is licensed under Apache 2.0.
 See [LICENSE](/LICENSE) for more details.